-A recently updated Asset Management Plan provided a framework for the long-term incorporation of activities that improve the understanding of this asset class.
+The 2021 Asset Management Plan provided the framework for the long-term incorporation of activities that improve the understanding of this asset class.
 Funding is provided for the following components:

-Flow Monitoring Pilot Program - This project provided funding for the installation of two flow monitors and rain gauges in the collection system in FY 2022.
-As an effort to gain more insight into inflow and infiltration, this project also provides funding for a micromonitoring study to investigate one or more of the high priority basins within the collection system
+Flow Monitoring and I/I Reduction - This project provided funding for the installation of two flow monitors and rain gauges in the collection system in FY 2022.
+As an effort to gain more insight into inflow and infiltration (I/I), this project also provides funding for micromonitoring studies to investigate high priority basins within the collection system.